zstojanovic/cong/README.md

-# Don't drop the ball!
+# Cong - a cooperative pong

 A work in progress experimental not so massively multiplayer online cooperative arcade game and/or chat app.

 ### TODO
-- clean up code
-- add polish
+- improve chat
 - lag compensation